 Spine surgeons do spinal decompression surgeries.
 Orthopedic doctors who have done special training in spine surgery are the ones who perform spinal decompression.

 You must select the best surgeon for spinal decompression surgery as it is a complex procedure.
-Spine surgeons in India, Germany, Thailand, Turkey, and the UAE are highly skilled in performing all kinds of spine surgeries, including spinal decompression.
+The best spine surgeons in India, Germany, Thailand, Turkey, and the UAE are highly skilled in performing all kinds of spine surgeries, including spinal decompression.

 Spinal decompression is usually the last resort for people suffering from nerve compression and cannot improve with physical therapy and medicines.